incendia-tech/ETHGlobal-Buenos-Aires-Incendia/zkpassport/frontend/PROOF_SUBMISSION.md

 ## Overview

-The frontend automatically loads proof data from the `data` folder and submits it directly via MetaMask, giving users full control over their transactions in proof-of-burn auctions.
+The frontend automatically loads proof data from the `data` folder and submits it directly via Rabby, giving users full control over their transactions in proof-of-burn auctions.

 ## How It Works